 All UNA students, faculty, and staff who have a valid ID are able to sign up to receive text and voice message alerts.
-You will need to log into Lion Alert by clicking on "Lion Alert" on the bottom of the front page of the UNA website.
-On this page, you will find the "Lion Alert Login" link and use your UNA Portal user name and password to enter the system.
+You will need to log into Lion Alert by clicking on "Lion Alert" on the bottom of the homepage of the UNA website.
+On this page, you will find the "Lion Alert Login" link and use your UNA Portal username and password to enter the system.